-68 Days (100 to dry stage) — 'Riggins' Stick' pole-type bean vines are prolific, productive, and can reach ten feet in height.
+68 days (100 to dry stage) — 'Riggins' Stick' pole-type bean vines are prolific, productive, and can reach ten feet or more in height.
 The pods are harvested at the three to five inch stage when they are nearly stringless, before the seeds begin to develop, and enjoyed for their old-timey, green bean flavor.
 After the pods fill out, the beans can be used at the green shelly bean stage, or allowed to dry on the plants and used for dry beans.

-Sent to us in 2002 by Mark Chappel who told us that his mother's family from Kentucky, the Riggins, had handed down these beans since before the civil war.
-For lack of a variety name, they simply called them "Stick Beans" in reference to the fact that old tobacco sticks were used as support for the heavy vines to climb on.
+Sent to us in 2002 by Mark Chappel of Georgia who told us that his mother's family from Kentucky, the Riggins, had handed down these beans since before the Civil War.
+The family simply called them "Stick Beans," in reference to the fact that old tobacco sticks were used as support for the heavy vines to climb on.
 Very rare and in limited quantity.
 Each packet contains one ounce, which is approximately 60 seeds.